 Although he was known as a bit of a loner, Brian did love the camaraderie and competitiveness of slow pitch softball.
 Starting with next to no experience in the early eighties, he never stopped playing and working at improving, until he won the 1994 National Championship in Calgary, Alberta, Canada with his team, Sunshine Farms.
 He continued to play for as long as he could, going wherever someone needed a third baseman with a slick glove and a bat with some pop.
 A musician, a sportsman, an explorer and so much more, Brian, B, Dad, Papa will be sorely missed by many.

 As per his wishes Brian will be cremated with little fanfare.
 A celebration of Brian’s life will take place with the date and location shared once it is decided.
 Remember Brian with a song, a smile, a happy heart and a head full of good memories.
 Please consider donating to the ALS Foundation if you are so inclined.

-To send flowers to the family of Brian Mack, please visit Tribute Store
+To plant a tree in memory of Brian Mack, please visit Tribute Store

 Bueler Funeral Home is proud to remain a family business and feels that by remaining so, we can better serve our Verde Valley & Cottonwood families and friends with respect and integrity.

 Serving Arizona For Three Generations INTEGRITY • DIGNITY • RESPECT